Exploring the Adversarial Vulnerabilities of Vision-Language-Action Models in Robotics: Abstract

 \section{Abstract}

 Recently in robotics, Vision-Language-Action (VLA) models have emerged as a transformative approach, enabling robots to execute complex tasks by integrating visual and linguistic inputs within an end-to-end learning framework.
-While VLA models offer significant capabilities, they also introduce new attack surfaces, making them vulnerable to adversarial attacks.
-With these vulnerabilities largely unexplored, this paper systematically quantifies the robustness of VLA-based robotic systems.
+Despite their significant capabilities, VLA models introduce new attack surfaces.
+This paper systematically evaluates their robustness.
 Recognizing the unique demands of robotic execution, our attack objectives target the inherent spatial and functional characteristics of robotic systems.
-In particular, we introduce an untargeted position-aware attack objective that leverages spatial foundations to destabilize robotic actions, and a targeted attack objective that manipulates the robotic trajectory.
+In particular, we introduce two untargeted attack objectives that leverage spatial foundations to destabilize robotic actions, and a targeted attack objective that manipulates the robotic trajectory.
 Additionally, we design an adversarial patch generation approach that places a small, colorful patch within the camera's view, effectively executing the attack in both digital and physical environments.
 Our evaluation reveals a marked degradation in task success rates, with up to a 100\% reduction across a suite of simulated robotic tasks, highlighting critical security gaps in current VLA architectures.
-By unveiling these vulnerabilities and proposing actionable evaluation metrics, this work advances both the understanding and enhancement of safety for VLA-based robotic systems, underscoring the necessity for developing robust defense strategies prior to physical-world deployments.
+By unveiling these vulnerabilities and proposing actionable evaluation metrics, we advance both the understanding and enhancement of safety for VLA-based robotic systems, underscoring the necessity for continuously developing robust defense strategies prior to physical-world deployments\footnote{\href{https://vlaattacker.github.io/}{Project homepage}.}.